Kamal-Eltatawy/FoodSpace/README.md

 # FoodSpace
-"Akalat is an Angular-based food website that connects to a JSON API, offering users a seamless experience to explore, manage, and enjoy a wide variety of food products, complete with CRUD operations"
+"FoodSpace is an Angular-based food website that connects to a JSON API, offering users a seamless experience to explore, manage, and enjoy a wide variety of food products, complete with CRUD operations"

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.